Red-Mal/Ecomm-microservices-v5.23/README.md

 ## Technologies Used
 The ecommerce microservices project utilizes the following technologies and frameworks:

-- Spring Boot: Java-based framework for building microservices.
+- **Spring Boot:** Java-based framework for building microservices.
-- Spring Cloud: Provides tools and libraries for building cloud-native microservices.
+- **Spring Cloud:** Provides tools and libraries for building cloud-native microservices.
-- Eureka Server: Service registry and discovery server for locating microservices.
+- **Eureka Server:** Service registry and discovery server for locating microservices.
-- API Gateway: Handles routing, authentication, and load balancing for external requests.
+- **API Gateway:**** Handles routing, authentication, and load balancing for external requests.
-- Maven: Build and dependency management tool.
+- **Maven:** Build and dependency management tool.
-- Git: Version control system.
+- **Git:** Version control system.
-- Resilience4j : is a lightweight fault tolerance library that provides a variety of fault tolerance and stability patterns to a web application(Circuit Breaker, Rate Limiter, Retry or Bulkhead).
+- **Resilience4j:** is a lightweight fault tolerance library that provides a variety of fault tolerance and stability patterns to a web application(Circuit Breaker, Rate Limiter, Retry or Bulkhead).
-- Micrometer : provides a simple facade for the most popular tracer libraries (Distributed Tracing).
+- **Micrometer:** provides a simple facade for the most popular tracer libraries (Distributed Tracing).

 ## Installation
 To install and set up the ecommerce microservices project, follow these steps: